-One of the great perks of the Marriott co-brand credit cards from Chase has always been the free night certificate you get every year at your account anniversary.
-When Marriott Bonvoy finally consolidated the credit card portfolios of American Express and Chase to only offer one type of card in each category (entry level, premium, luxury and business), it left in its wake a number of no longer available cards with varying benefits.
+One of the great perks of the Marriott co-brand credit cards has always been the free night certificate you get every year at your account anniversary.
+I have several Marriott Bonvoy Cards from Chase and American Express and therefore get multiple free nights every year.

-I didn’t pay as much attention as I should have to all the changes.
 I knew that I’d have a bunch of free night certificates.
-Probably more than I’d like to have and that’s something I’ll need to take care of in the future.
-But for now, I just need to figure out how to use all of these free night certificates.
+Probably more than I’d like to have right now and that’s something I might need to take care of, but for now, I just need to figure out how to use all of these free night certificates.

 Herein lies the problem.
 All of the certificates are for different point levels.